-In my opinion, there is a lot of info out there which makes zero waste sound far more complicated than it needs to be.
+In my opinion, there is a lot of info out there that makes zero waste sound far more complicated than it needs to be.
 That’s why I wrote the Zero waste beginners’ guide plus 27 tips to get you started.

 Now there is a lot of information in this article for both new and advanced zero wasters.
 So please feel free to click on any of the links to take you straight to a heading.

 Alternatively, you can just read the article in full and expand your knowledge on the subject.
-So with all that being said let’s get on with it.
+So with all that being said, let’s get on with it.

 I will endeavor to keep it simple and straight to the point.
 Enjoy.